Come and Get Your Love: Critical reception

-Chart performance
+Commercial performance

-The song peaked at number five on the Billboard Hot 100 chart on April 13, 1974.
-It spent 18 weeks in the Top 40 and landed as the fourth-most popular song on the Hot 100 for 1974.
-The single was certified gold by the RIAA on April 22, 1974, which indicates that it had shipped over a million copies in North America.
+Debuting on January 12 and charting for 23 weeks, the single peaked at number five on the US Billboard Hot 100 chart on April 13, 1974.
+The single was certified gold by the RIAA on April 22, 1974.
 The song is Redbone's highest charting single and one of two Top 40 hits by the band.
 (An earlier recording, "The Witch Queen of New Orleans," peaked at number 21 in 1972.)

+In year-end charts, "Come and Get Your Love" ranked no. 4 on the Billboard Top Pop Singles of 1974 and no. 33 on Broadcasting magazine's top 100 radio singles.

 In France, the single peaked at number 177 on the singles sales chart (physical sales + downloads) in 2017.
 The following year, Redbone's version featured in a Christmas 2018 media advertising campaign from Bouygues, the French telecommunications company, and the song soon rose to the top of the pop charts.
 It entered the downloads chart's Top 10, and reached number one on the singles sales chart at the end of the year.
 It also peaked at number 20 on the singles chart (downloads plus streaming) during the last week of the year.

+In other media

+Introducing it with a traditional Native American dance, Redbone performed "Come and Get Your Love" on the NBC variety show The Midnight Special, in the episode of February 22, 1974.

 In 2014, "Come and Get Your Love" experienced a resurgence in popularity when it was featured in the Marvel Studios film Guardians of the Galaxy as one of the songs on a mixtape made for the protagonist Peter Quill.
 It was also included on the film's soundtrack album, which reached the top spot on the Billboard 200 chart.
-In 2015, "Come and Get Your Love" was used on Netflix's adult animated sitcom F Is for Family on its theme song with Redbone.
-It was also heard and reused in the 2019 film Avengers: Endgame.
+It was later heard and reused in the MCU films Avengers: Endgame and Guardians of the Galaxy Vol. 3, from 2019 and 2023 respectively.
+From 2015 to 2021, "Come and Get Your Love" was used on Netflix's adult animated sitcom F Is for Family as its theme song.

+A cutout style-animated music video was released in 2020.

-In August of 2021, the song was prominently featured in Season 1, Episode 5, “Come and Get Your Love”, of Reservation Dogs on the streaming service Hulu, with the band Redbone performing the song at the end of the episode.
+In August 2021, the song was prominently featured in Season 1, Episode 5, “Come and Get Your Love”, of Reservation Dogs on the streaming service Hulu, with the band Redbone performing the song at the end of the episode.